tuancuongngo/globe_xplorer/README.md

 7. Install the client dependencies using `npm install`
 8. Run the client using `npm start`
 9. Open a web browser and go to http://localhost:3000 to view the app.

 Note: Before running the app, you need to set the appropriate environment variables in the .env file.
 Please reach out to me at ngoct@vt.edu to get access.
-Thank you
+Thank you.

 ### Contributing